thfanfabman/CW2024/README.md

 ### Implemented and working
 + Added a firing delay of 0.2 seconds to the player
-+ main menu/how to play screen
-  + Added a rudimentary main menu screen with buttons
-  + Start game - starts the game
-  + how to play - changes scene to just text describing how to play the game
-  + exit - exits the game

 + Kill count - text on the top right keeps track of the user's kills and how much they need to progress
 + Boss Health bar - appears at the bottom of the screen on the boss level
 + New enemy type - 40% chance to spawn when an enemy plane spawns on lvl 2